BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 Furthermore, you can enhance the filtering process by setting `<BLOCK_THIRD_PARTY_SERVERS>` to the `True` value in your `Settings.ini` file.<br />
 You can also, adjust `<PROGRAM_PRESET>` to correspond to the program you are scanning.<br />
 These configurations help minimize the display of unrelated IPs.

-### VPN Issues

-I've observed that using a VPN on PC renders the script ineffective, as it captures only the VPN traffic itself.<br />
-Unfortunately, I do not have a solution for this issue.

 ### About Screen Refreshing